 Other cases, however, with similar instances have garnered much softer penalties.
 In these cases, even though it was proven that a plaintiff was lying about the extent of their injuries, the court did not find their conduct “egregious” enough to warrant dismissing the case and any award that came with it.
 Parts of plaintiff’s jury award, however, were thrown out.

 It’s important for plaintiffs in personal injury lawsuits to understand that if they lie to the court and it’s later determined that they attempted to mislead the court, it could compromise their right to compensation under the law.

-Masterson, Hoag, & Smith, P.A. helps injured parties recover damages in medical or hospital malpractice lawsuits.
+Masterson & Hoag, P.A. helps injured parties recover damages in medical or hospital malpractice lawsuits.
 Call us at 727-325-2696 or contact us online for a free consultation.